couchbaselabs/dcp-documentation/overview.md

 **Rollback Point** - The server will use the Failover Log to find the first possible History Branch between the last time a client was receiving mutations for a partition and now.
 The sequence number of that History Branch is the Rollback Point that is sent to the client.

-**Partition Stream** - A grouping of messages related to receiving mutations for a specific partition, this includes mutation messages and snapshot begin/end messages.
-The transport layer (TBD) should be able to provide a way to separate and multiplex multiple streams of information for different partitions.
+**Partition Stream** - A grouping of messages related to receiving mutations for a specific partition, this includes Mutation/Deletion/Expiration messages and Snapshot Marker messages.
+The transport layer is able to provide a way to separate and multiplex multiple streams of information for different partitions.
-Failover Log
+All messages between Snapshot Markers messages are considered to be one snapshot.
+A snapshot will only contain the recent update for any given key within the snapshot window.
+It may require several complete snapshots to get the current version of the document.

-A (possibly capped) list of previous known Partition Versions for a partition.
+**Failover Log** - A (possibly capped) list of previous known Partition Versions for a partition.
 If a client connects to a server and was previously connected to a different version of a partition than that server is currently working with, this list is used to find a Rollback Point.

-Mutation
-The value a key points to has changed (create, update, delete)
+**Mutation** - The value a key points to has changed (create, update, delete, expire)

 ###Scope